mlaffargue/template-master-detail-ng/README.md

 # template-master-detail-ng
 NativeScript Master Detail template

-You can use this demo to easily integrate a list of item.
+You can use this demo to easily integrate a list of items.
 On tap on an item you'll be brought to a detailed view of the component.

 ## Needed